brandur/org/fragments/kubernetes-glance.md

   agents for log ingestion and the like at a logic layer higher than Puppet is a very useful abstraction.
-* Let's also not discount the backing of a company like Google is a major asset to confidence in the project's longevity (compare that to Mesos for example).
+* Let's also not discount the backing of a company like Google is a major asset to confidence in its longevity (compare that to Mesos for example).

 And some more tepid commentary:

 * It's an open question to how difficult it is to operate the system. i.e.
   Theoretically it's trivial, but given 500 deployed nodes, how may full-time engineers will it take in practice to babysit it?
-* The project's documentation is nicely complete, but it and the project's branding feel very rough around the edges.
-This might seem like a worthless point, but given how sophisticated the project is already, confusion might be one of the biggest blockers to the project's success right now.
+* Its documentation is nicely complete, but it and the project's branding feel very rough around the edges.
+This might seem like an inconsequential point, but given how sophisticated Kubernetes is already, confusion might be one of the biggest blockers to the project's success right now.
 * GCE still needs its own RDS.
 I want to have at least the option for easy access to a ready-made database.